alena-zayts/LLMs_for_integers_addition/README.md

 extrapolation experiments, the models are trained on up to 50-digit numbers and evaluated on 60- digit numbers.)*

-Experiments results show that regardless of the model size, performed operations, amount of digits in numbers, the difference in accuracy is negligible between regular and inverse orders on interpolation tasks.
+Experiment results show that regardless of the model size, performed operations, amount of digits in numbers, the difference in accuracy is negligible between regular and inverse orders on interpolation tasks.
 However, models trained and evaluated on the regular order show higher extrapolation accuracy than those that use the inverse order.